In baseball, you don’t know nothing.

 I know what happened—because I was Dandy.

 For the first time, the full story of the Yankees’ forgotten mascot is being revealed.
-I’ve written a book about my life as Dandy, titled The Invisible Yankee: The Untold Story of the New York Yankees’ Forgotten Mascot, which is about to be released.
+I’ve written a book about my life as Dandy, titled The Invisible Yankee: The Untold Story of the New York Yankees’ Forgotten Mascot, which has been released.

 My story is a quirky dive into the short‑lived career of Dandy, the New York Yankees’ mascot, bringing to light a whimsical chapter in MLB history that the Yankees would likely not admit to.
 It has been described as a playful yet meticulously researched story that uncovers the curious origins and ultimate disappearance of baseball’s most elusive mascot.